 This course starts in Spring parallel.
 This course has teaching/evaluation in Spring parallel.

 Course frequency: Annually

 First time: Study year 2004-2005

+Taught in the third year of study.
 In the first part of the course there are lectures and calculation exercises on the topics of animal thermoregulation, climate requirements and calculations on ventilation needs.
 Different ventilation systems and relevant measuring equipment are dealt with.
 Finally, climate measurements are made in practical herds.
-Thereafter, buildings and housing systems used for the various farm animal species will be covered in lectures, excursions and group work as well as presentations by representatives from various manufacturers.
+Thereafter, buildings and housing systems used for the various farm animal species will be covered in lectures, excursions and group work as well as in lectures held by guest lecturers with veterinary qualifications and presentations by representatives from various manufacturers.